File Watching and Atomic Replacement

 fs.watch('./src', { recursive: true }, (event, filename) => {

-On Windows, ReadDirectoryChangesW supports a recursive flag natively, with similar efficiency.
+On Windows, ReadDirectoryChangesW also supports recursive watching natively.

-On Linux, recursive: true was historically unsupported.
-Node added recursive Linux support in v19.1 by internally walking the directory tree and setting up individual inotify watches on subdirectories.
-That costs more than macOS or Windows native recursive watching.
-Each subdirectory consumes one of your inotify watch slots, and Node needs to detect newly created subdirectories and add watches for those too.
+On Linux, the story is different. recursive: true was historically unsupported.
+Node added recursive Linux support in v19.1 by walking the directory tree and adding individual inotify watches for subdirectories.

-This is why a watcher that works on macOS can fail on a Linux server with an ENOSPC error that refers to the inotify watch table, not disk capacity.
+This is why a watcher can work perfectly on macOS and fail on a Linux server with an ENOSPC error.

 The persistent Option and Keeping the Process Alive